Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 ### Stackable

 Small items that can be stacked together without taking up multiple inventory slots.

-You can fit** up to 10** of the same item type per slot.
+You can fit **up to 10** of the same item type per slot.
 Certain items, like ball bearings, can stack up to 1000 before taking up an inventory slot.

-*Examples includes; Arrows, bolts, rations, ball bearings.*
+*Examples are Arrows, bolts, rations, ball bearings.*

 ### Light

 Items that are easy to carry and do not take up much space individually.

 Equipment with the *light* property does not take an inventory slot until you have a stack of three.
 For example, two shortswords do not take an inventory slot, but two shortswords and a dagger will take 1 inventory slot.

-*Examples includes; Daggers, potions, small tools.*
+*Examples are Daggers, potions, small tools.*

 ### Medium

 Standard-sized items that require some space in your inventory.

 These items take up **one inventory slot** each.

-*Examples includes; Longswords, shields, spellbooks.*
+*Examples are Longswords, shields, spellbooks.*

 ### Heavy or Two-handed

 Large or cumbersome items that require significant space to carry.

 Items with the *heavy* or *two-handed* property take up **two inventory slots** each.

-*Examples includes; Greatswords, halberds, mauls.*
+*Examples are Greatswords, halberds, mauls.*

 ### Heavy Armor

 Bulky protective gear that takes up considerable space when not worn.

 These items take up **three inventory slots** each when they are not in the Equipped or Worn slots.

-*Examples includes; Plate armor, chainmail, tower shields.*
+*Examples are Plate armor, chainmail, tower shields.*